arrow-left

 The Digital Infrastructure for Verifiable Open Credentialing or DIVOC is an open-source platform that enables countries to digitally orchestrate large-scale health campaigns such as vaccination and certification programs.

-Learn more about the platform on the DIVOC website or Contact us for more details.
+Learn more about the platform on the website or for more details.

 Facilitates last-mile delivery of health programs at scale